Kitchen Stewardship | Caring for All Our Gifts

 If you have inconsistencies with your daily bowel movements along with gut pain or discomfort, especially stomach pain after eating, you may have come to the conclusion on your own that you have IBS, or that something is clearly not working right.

-This article was medically reviewed by Dr. Scott Soerries, M.D., Family Physician and Medical Director of SteadyMD.
+This article was medically reviewed by Dr. Scott Soerries, M.D.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.
-Don’t really have a doctor?
-Get Matched Now.

 But what’s regular?
 With the list below you can pinpoint common irregular bowel habits that people with IBS, colitis, Crohn’s tend to have.
 It also includes symptoms related to dysfunction of the small intestines and large intestines.